Pavement parking blocks the pavement so wheelchair users, people with prams or mobility issues have to walk in the road to get past.

 You could get a PCN if you’re caught parking on a pavement where it’s not permitted.

 If you’re caught by the police, you could be charged with the 'offence of obstruction' and be given a fixed penalty notice (FPN).
-You could pay up to £200 and get penalty points on your licence - this is likely to affect your car insurance costs too.
+You could pay up to £200 and get penalty points on your licence.
+You could also get convicted for leaving your car in a dangerous position.
+Our data suggests that the average price for annual car insurance with this convictions is £1,624*.

 You can appeal a PCN if you don’t think it was warranted, by contacting your local council.
 But FPNs can only be challenged through the courts, which could be expensive.